0 to 16 year olds: Childcare funding for working parents

 • Apply through the GOV.UK website.

-• If you qualify, you'll get a code which you need to give to your childcare provider promptly.
+• If you're eligible, you'll get a code which you need to give to your childcare provider promptly.

 • Re-confirm your code every 3 months to keep getting the hours.

-• If you continue to qualify, your child can get the funding until they start school.
+• If you remain eligible, your child can get the funding until they start school.

 The funding doesn't cover food, nappies, creams, or extra activities like trips.
 Your provider may charge for these, but you can choose to opt out.
 Ensure that any charges are clear and agreed upon beforehand.

-To find out more about how the 15 or 30 hours works in Hammersmith and Fulham see:
+To find out more about how 30 hours works in Hammersmith and Fulham see Under 5 year olds: 30 hours for working families

 Apply now